On this page

 Manufacture, installation and maintenance

-For all other types of signs, The Department of Transportation and Infrastructure is responsible for the manufacturing, installation and maintenance of the signs.
+The Department of Transportation and Infrastructure is responsible for the manufacturing, installation and maintenance of signs.

 Eligibility for commercial signage